ShahriyariLab/CellExLink-End-to-End-Cell-Type-Extraction-and-Cell-Ontology-Normalization-from-Biomedical-Text/TRAINING_EVALUATION.md

 For CellLink, the original test split does not include gold normalization labels.
 Because of that, this repository uses the validation split for normalization and end-to-end evaluation.

-`cell_vague` annotations are excluded from NER training and evaluation.
+`cell_vague` annotations are excluded from training and evaluation.

 ## Data Preparation for NER